 Yes, you can certainly grow bamboo in the desert.
+Just don’t plant a shade-loving variety, and be sure to give it water on a regular basis.
 And if you are anywhere near Tucson, Arizona, you can actually visit an amazing bamboo farm.
 The Bamboo Ranch has over 75 groves of bamboo, down there in the Sonoran Desert.
 With years of expertise, they specialize in desert-grown bamboo for all uses.

 What about the water supply?

 A lot of bamboo growers will tell you not to plant bamboo if you live in the desert.
 That’s because bamboo requires a lot of water.
 And by definition, a desert does not have a lot of water.
 So you will never find bamboo growing wild in the desert.

 If you’ve ever driven through Palm Springs, you know that they can grow grass in the desert.
 The acres and acres of emerald green golf courses seem to stretch out forever.
 Of course, they irrigate those golf courses with mind boggling quantities of water to keep them looking green.
 And you could do the same with bamboo.
 But would you really want to?

 It’s true that bamboo requires regular water.
 And that’s why growers will dissuade you from planting it in the desert.
 But watering regularly is not the same as watering deeply and profusely.